bdsmith147/benjamindavidsmith_source/README.md

 # benjamindavidsmith_source
-Source code for personal website
+Source code for personal website.

+Procedure for generating static website with Hugo:
+1.